rockettheme/docs/Docs/wordpress/themes/graffito/demo_header.md

 | Custom Chrome      |           Menu |

 #### Gantry Social Buttons
 The Gantry Social Buttons widget creates a floating set of social buttons on the left side of the page.
-We placed it in the Header widget section so it's present in all of the demo pages.
+We placed it in the Header widget section so it is present in all of the demo pages.
 Filling this out is fairly straightforward as you'll want to add your various social URLs to their respective fields before hitting **Save**.

 [demo1]: assets/wp_graffito_demo_1.jpeg
 [faq]: faq.md